 Joint Analysis Team (JAT) Results

 The NextGen Advisory Committee (NAC) has been instrumental in helping the Federal Aviation Administration move forward with NextGen implementations.
 In 2014, the NAC approved a recommendation for a set of integrated plans on four focus areas.
 These plans were developed by a joint FAA-Industry team, the NextGen Integration Working Group (NIWG) both operating under the NAC.
 The goal of the NIWG is to identify implementation priorities that deliver measurable benefits by certain dates, and, thereby, increase the community's confidence in NextGen.

 Subsequently, the NAC formed the Joint Analysis Team (JAT) which includes operational and analytical experts from the FAA and industry.
 The JAT was formed to reach a common statement of fact regarding performance impacts and benefits that can be attributed to implementation of NextGen capabilities.
 The JAT performed the evaluation of Wake Recategorization implementations at Charlotte Douglas International Airport (CLT), O'Hare International Airport (ORD), and Chicago Midway International Airport (MDW.)
 To accomplish this goal, the JAT has analyzed data, metrics, methods and tools typically used by each of the parties in this type of assessment.
-Full details on methodology and findings can be found in the JAT Performance Assessment of Wake ReCat report.
+Full details on methodology and findings can be found in the JAT Performance Assessment of Wake ReCat report (PDF).